mozilla/treeherder/docs/installation.rst

      >vagrant up

-  **Troubleshooting**: If you encounter an error saying *"It appears your machine doesn't support NFS, or there is not an adapter to enable NFS on this machine for Vagrant."* there could be two possible causes.
-You should first install ``nfs-kernel-server`` if it is not already installed, using the command:
+  **Troubleshooting**: If you encounter an error saying *"It appears your machine doesn't support NFS, or there is not an adapter to enable NFS on this machine for Vagrant."*, then you need to install ``nfs-kernel-server`` using the command:

   .. code-block:: bash

     apt-get install nfs-kernel-server

-  If the problem persists after a reboot and a ``vagrant destroy`` and ``vagrant up`` you may also need to reboot, enter your computers' Setup, and enable your BIOS's Virtualization Technology (vt-x), then invoke another ``vagrant up``.
+  **Troubleshooting**: If you encounter an error saying *"The guest machine entered an invalid state while waiting for it to boot.
+Valid states are 'starting, running'.
+The machine is in the 'poweroff' state.
+Please verify everything is configured properly and try again."* you should should check your host machine's BIOS's Virtualization Technology (vt-x) is enabled, then continue with ``vagrant up``.

-* Once to this point in the installation, it will typically take 5 to 30 minutes to setup the environment, depending on your network performance.
+* Once to this point in the installation, it will typically take 5 to 30 minutes for the vagrant up to complete, depending on your network performance.

 * Once the virtual machine is set up, you can log into it with